How to choose the correct Electronic Speed Controller (ESC)? – Part 6

 But, by Bernoulli’s principle we know that,

-This is how lift is generated !! & we can see that the aerofoil shape has a lot of role to play in this.
+This is how lift is generated !! & we can see that the airfoil shape has a lot of role to play in this.

-– Leading edge is the foremost edge of the wing.
-This is the first part of the wing which comes in contact with the air flow.
+• The leading edge is the foremost edge of the wing.
+This is the first part of the wing that comes in contact with the air flow.
 It is mostly rounded in order to have a smooth airflow over the wing.

-– Trailing edge is the rearmost edge of wing.
+• The trailing edge is the rearmost edge of the wing.
 This is the portion where the airflow leaves the wing.
 This edge of the wing includes the control surfaces with Ailerons and the Flaps

 Fig. explanation : When the air flows over the Wings, lift is generated & simultaneously, wing tip vortices are also formed which we need to minimize since it consumes fuel, hence dropping the fuel efficiency of plane.